Technical-User-Git/public-assets/ora/ora-client19.3-dual-arch.md

 **[+] Step 2**: Get the installer source files

-Three possibilities:

-- obtain the source from the infraserver
-- get the source from the fileserver
-- already got the source files

 **2.1** - Download the source from the infraserver

 In your running terminal enter the commands: